wpilibsuite/allwpilib/README-CMake.md

 ```
 CMake Error at /usr/share/cmake-3.5/Modules/FindPackageHandleStandardArgs.cmake:148 (message):
   Could NOT find Java (missing: Java_JAVA_EXECUTABLE Java_JAR_EXECUTABLE
-  Java_JAVAC_EXECUTABLE Java_JAVAH_EXECUTABLE Java_JAVADOC_EXECUTABLE)
+  Java_JAVAC_EXECUTABLE Java_JAVAH_EXECUTABLE Java_JAVADOC_EXECUTABLE
+  Development)
 ```

-If this happens, make sure you have a JDK of at least version 8 installed, and that your JAVA_HOME variable is set properly to point to the JDK.
+If this happens, make sure you have a JDK of at least version 25 installed, and that your JAVA_HOME variable is set properly to point to the JDK.

 In addition, if you do not need Java, you can disable it with `-DWITH_JAVA=OFF`.